 synchronizeInBackground | Activates synchronization when application host is in background. | false |

-backgroundSyncPeriod | Rate in minutes in which the background synchronization would check the conditions and trigger the data fetch if those are met.
+synchronizeInBackgroundPeriod | Rate in minutes in which the background synchronization would check the conditions and trigger the data fetch if those are met.
 Minimum rate allowed is 15 minutes. | 15 |

 backgroundSyncWhenBatteryNotLow | When set to true, synchronize in background only if battery level is not low. | true |

 backgroundSyncWhenWifiOnly | When set to true, synchronize in background only when the available connection is wifi (unmetered).
-When false background synchronization takes place as long as there is an available connection. | false |
+When false, background synchronization takes place as long as there is an available connection. | false |

 streamingEnabled | Boolean flag to enable the streaming service as default synchronization mechanism when in foreground.
 In the event of an issue with streaming, the SDK will fallback to the polling mechanism.
 If false, the SDK will poll for changes as usual without attempting to use streaming. | true |

 syncConfig | Optional SyncConfig instance.
-Use it to filter specific splits to be synced and evaluated by the SDK.
-These filters can be created with the SplitFilter::byName static function by passing a list of split names as string values and appended to this config using the SyncConfig builder.
-If not set or empty, all splits will be downloaded by the SDK. |
+Use it to filter specific feature flags to be synced and evaluated by the SDK.
+These filters can be created with the SplitFilter::bySet static function (recommended, flag sets are available in all tiers), or SplitFilter::byName static function, and appended to this config using the SyncConfig builder.
+If not set or empty, all feature flags are downloaded by the SDK. |

 null |